Easy Remedies for Gas in Babies: A Simple Guide for Moms

 3. Hing (Asafoetida) for Quick Relief

-Hing is another household remedy that helps with gas.
+Hing is another traditional solution in the list of gas remedies for babies with colic.
 Here’s how to make a hing paste:

 -